Skip to content

 Note that we’re talking about actual cash exchanges and cash on-hand, here.
 Your cash flow statement is only concerned with financial transactions in which actual money changes hands.

-With this information in hand, you’ll gain a better idea of your business’ current financial situation — and will also be better able to predict your financial future, as well.
+By preparing this statement of cash flows, you’ll gain a better idea of your business’ current financial situation — and will also be better able to predict your financial future, as well.

 What’s included in a cash flow statement?